 Northwest Boise: A Neighborhood Guide

 Northwest Boise is one of the city’s most desirable and diverse areas, offering a mix of urban convenience, outdoor access, and established neighborhoods.
-Bound by Hill Road to the north, the Boise River to the south, Highway 55 to the west, and 36th Street to the east, this area has long been a favorite for those seeking a balance between city life and nature.
+Bound by Hill Road to the north, the Boise River to the south, Highway 55 to the west, and 36th Street to the east, this area is ideal for those seeking a balance between city life and nature.

 Where Exactly Is Northwest Boise?

 Ask ten Boiseans to define Northwest Boise’s boundaries, and you may get ten different answers.
-Longtime residents can be particularly passionate about whether anything west of 28th belongs to the North End or Northwest Boise.
-According to MLS maps, Northwest Boise (Area 800) officially begins at 36th Street and includes most of zip code 83703, with some overlap into 83714 on the western edge.
+Longtime residents debate whether anything west of 28th belongs to the North End or Northwest Boise.
+However, according to MLS maps, Northwest Boise (Area 800) officially begins at 36th Street and includes most of zip code 83703, with some overlap into 83714 on the western edge.

 Why Live in Northwest Boise?